Blue Nose Pit Bulls: Intimidating Looking, Loyal, Sensitive.

-The unique “blue” tone is due to the recessive phenotypes shining through and being produced.
+The unique “blue-grey” tone is due to the recessive phenotypes shining through and being produced.

 The American Dog Breeders Association (ADBA) states that the blue coloration results from a homozygous recessive gene.
 The red-nose dog also results from recessive genetic traits.

 To explain that in a more simple way, each mother and father Pitbull have dominant genes that will shine through over a recessive gene, such as the black nose, and a grey coat.

 Dominant genes are the more typical and common characteristics and features we see in our breeds.
 Recessive genes are the more rare and unique features we see, such as a blue coat or a blue nose.

 Dominant genes are expressed in capital letters while recessive genes are expressed in lowercase letters.
 We call these letters the genotype and what you see, the phenotype.

 For example color genetics tells us that there are three possible options when it comes to the blue or black color inheritance, all identified with letters of the alphabet: BB, Bb, and bb.

 For a blue nose Pit bull to even be possible, both parents would need to carry a lowercase letter or a recessive gene (bb).

 For a very simple explanation, you can use a punnet square: Both parents have black noses but carry a recessive gene for a blue nose.